Story of a Rabbit

+Story of a Rabbit is a mixed-media stage production created and performed by Shôn Dale-Jones, in collaboration with British touring theatre company Hoipolloi, and is one of several stage shows written and performed by Dale-Jones as his fictional alter-ego Hugh Hughes.
+The production spent part of its run at the Barbican Theatre in London.

 Themes

-In the production, Hughes discusses his father's death and the impact it had upon him.
-He also introduces a subplot featuring the death of a rabbit he was once looking after for a friend, weaving the two stories together as he explores the mysteries surrounding death.
+In the production, Hughes discusses his father's death and the impact it had upon him, explored by the simultaneous telling of a second story featuring the death of a rabbit he was once looking after for a friend.
+As he weaves the two stories together, he explores the mysteries surrounding mortality and how different perspectives affect storytelling.

+Hughes additionally addresses themes of human connection, examining the audience as a whole and as individuals.
+During performances, Hughes interacted with the audience before the show, and even went on to directly address them during the performance.
+Alongside this audience participation, live music by Aled Williams, various props, and slideshow images were utilized by Hughes.

 Related

 Story of a Rabbit is the second show created by Hughes, the first being Floating.
 Story of a Rabbit was nominated for a Total Theatre Award and won a Scotsman Fringe First Award at the 2007 Edinburgh Festival Fringe.